-Another crucial thing a lot of people don't realize is that when you get your new car insurance quote for the 4WD vehicle you need to make sure you are covered for offroad use!
+Another crucial thing a lot of people don't realize is that when you get your new car insurance quote for the 4WD vehicle you need to make sure you are covered for offroad - including on the beach!

 In a perfect world we would expect our regular motor vehicle insurer to cover the vehicle no matter what the terrain.
 After all the policy states that “the vehicle is being used in accordance with the description of use for its designed purpose” – ie a 4WD is capable of crossing all forms of terrain and it is being used for private purposes.